Virtual – Social Impact and Public Health

 - Are these paid internships?

-All UC Davis Virtual Summer Internships are academic, credit-bearing programs and are not paid, but rather offer invaluable work skills and work experiences.
+All UC Davis Virtual Summer Internships are academic, credit-bearing programs and are not paid, but rather offer valuable skills and work experiences.

 - Are there concerns for connectivity and firewall issues?